 Chemical Indicators, Anti-attractants, and Semiochemical Signals

-We will test the field activity of the new lab-active potential anti-attractants, compounds which reduce attraction or host-acceptance in I. typographus.
+We test the field activity of the new lab-active potential anti-attractants, compounds which reduce attraction or host-acceptance in I. typographus.
 Anti-attractants are emitted by fungi or by the non-host angiosperm tree.
 Anti-attractants may come also from the resistance compounds of the attacked host tree or from switching pheromone of the attacking beetles.
-In our experiments will be paid special attention to the new combinations of anti-attractants of different activity mode, which can change the range-of-action of non-host volatiles-dispensers (used later in Level L).
+In our experiments will be paid special attention to the new combinations of anti-attractants of different activity mode, which can change the range-of-action of non-host volatiles-dispensers.
 We will test the activity of the new anti-attractants by trapping I. typographus in and around its pheromone traps and we will study the protection of the single tree by anti-attractants.

 Snifferdog BeBe indicating an early attack on a mature tree.
 Blue-red arrow) GPS dog collar with antenna.